 Fake or Not

 When I began work ten years ago on a book about white sharks, I had no idea that this project would yield my most well-known image to date.
 For more than ten months I worked together with Michael Scholl and scientists at the White Shark Trust to create novel images of white sharks in South Africa that would illustrate current scientific research.
 The team observed large numbers of white sharks venturing into extremely shallow water during the summer months.
-In order to figure out why, the researchers tracked and observed the sharks’ movements but were regularly thwarted for two reasons.
-The inshore realm was treacherous, humped by rocky reefs and sandbanks, which heaved the research boat precariously during an onslaught of large swells.
-Secondly, the sharks’ behavior seemed to be affected by the electrical fields from the boat’s engine.
+In order to figure out why, the researchers tracked and observed the sharks’ movements, but were regularly thwarted for two reasons.
+First, the inshore realm was treacherous, humped by rocky reefs and sandbanks, which heaved the research boat precariously during an onslaught of large swells.
+Secondly, the boat engine's electrical field seemed to affect the sharks' behavior.

-I suggested using a kayak as both a photographic platform and a less obtrusive way to track white sharks.
-I was met with what I would call cautious enthusiasm, so I was voted to be the one to test the waters.
-Even though we repeatedly tested the sharks’ reactions to an empty kayak, the first few attempts were a little nerve-wracking.
-It’s hard to describe what goes through one’s mind when, sitting in a “yum-yum” yellow plastic sea kayak, a 15-foot (4.5m) great white shark heads toward you.
-But white sharks, despite their bad reputation, are much more cautious and inquisitive than aggressive and unpredictable.
-And this proved true with our experiment; at no time did the sharks show any aggression toward our little yellow craft.
+I suggested using a kayak as less obtrusive photographic platform to track white sharks.
+I was met withcautious enthusiasm, so I was voted to be the one to test the waters.
+Even though we repeatedly tested the sharks’ reactions to an empty kayak, the first few attempts at a manned kayak were nerve-wracking.
+As I sat in the “yum-yum” yellow sea kayak, a 15-foot (4.5m) great white shark ambled towards me.
+However, white sharks are much more cautious and inquisitive than aggressive and unpredictable.
+And this proved true with our experiment; at no time did the sharks show any aggression toward us or our little yellow craft.

 The story of this particular photograph began on a perfectly calm and glassy sea.
 I tied myself to the tower of the White Shark Trust research boat and leaned into the void, precariously hanging over the ocean while waiting patiently.
 The first shark came across our sea kayak, dove to the seabed, and inspected it from below.
 I trained my camera on the nebulous shadow as it slowly transformed into the sleek silhouette of a large great white.
 When the shark’s dorsal fin emerged, I thought I had the shot but hesitated a fraction of a second.
 In that moment, the research assistant in the kayak, Trey Snow, turned to look behind him, and I took the shot.
 Throughout the day I shot many more similar images, but all lacked the connection of first image.